JulianGriffin11/SQL_Projects/Project 1 - Job Jury/project_sql/README.md

 ---

-## 🚀 **Background**
+## 🚀 **Foreword**

-What follows are 5 key SQL queries, each designed to uncover valuable insights into the Data Analytics job market.
+- What follows are 5 key SQL queries, each designed to uncover valuable insights into the Data Analytics job market.

-Below, you'll find the methodology, results, and actionable insights for each query, complete with visual placeholders to enhance readability and comprehension.
+- Below, you'll find the methodology, results, and actionable insights for each query, complete with visual placeholders to enhance readability and comprehension.

 Click on each header to explore each SQL code further!